IskandarAyuphan/psychological-aspects-and-bmi/README.md

 **Note:**
 - Both models indicate good model fit.
 - Both models report identical fit indices because they share the same CFA measurement model; only the structural paths differ.

+## 🔍 Key Findings

+- Psychological aspects (depression, anxiety, stress) do not significantly influence BMI.
+- BMI has a significant but weak and inverse effect on psychological aspects.
+- Strong positive relationships exist among depression, anxiety, and stress.
+- An increase in BMI is associated with a slight decrease in psychological distress levels.

+These findings highlight the complex and non-linear nature of mental–physical health interactions among students.

 ## 🧾 Conclusion